Outdoor Attractions in Del Rio, TX

 Lake Amistad and Lake Amistad Guide Service

-Lake Amistad is one of the largest, clearest lakes in Texas and part of Amistad Recreation Area that is managed by the National Parks Service.
-The word Amistad is Spanish for friendship, and the lake is known for its camping, hiking and fishing – everything from largemouth bass to Mexican tetra.
-A top outfitter in the area is Lake Amistad Guide Service, which provides fishing and hunting packages, along with tours of the Del Rio scenic region.
+Lake Amistad is one of the largest, cleanest lakes in Texas.
+Amistad is Spanish for friendship, and the lake offers visitors a friendly place to camp and hike.
+A part of the Amistad Recreation Area that is managed by the National Parks Service, the lake is home to everything from largemouth bass to Mexican tetra, making it a popular spot for fishing.
+Lake Amistad Guide Service offers fishing and hunting packages and tours of beautiful Del Rio.

 Devils River State Natural Area and Devils River Outfitters

-Devils River State Natural Area spans 37,000 acres, with the river fed by numerous springs.
-The river’s waters traverse ridges, canyons and along grassy banks, and the entire state natural area is primitive and isolated.
-A local tour service is Devils River Outfitters, which has canoe and kayak rentals, shuttle services, gear and guided fishing trips.
-Visitors to the state natural area should bring their own food and be prepared for a rugged outdoor experience.
+Devils River State Natural Area spans 37,000 acres, crossing ridges, canyons and grassy banks, and showcasing the area’s diverse wildlife.
+The entire state natural area is primitive and isolated, but tours are available.
+Devils River Outfitters, a local tour service, rents canoes and kayaks, and offers shuttle services, gear and guided fishing trips.
+Visitors will need to bring their own food and be ready for a rugged experience in the wild.

-For golfers, San Felipe Country Club is a nine-hole public course that also has a swimming pool, tennis courts and on-site restaurant, while Leaning Pines Golf Course is a nine-hole public venue at Laughlin Air Force Base that is managed by the U.S. Air Force Services Agency.
+For visitors looking for a more leisurely outdoor activity, San Felipe Country Club is a nine-hole public golf course.
+The country club also boasts a swimming pool, tennis courts and an on-site restaurant.
+Golf enthusiasts may also try Leaning Pines Golf Course, a nine-hole public venue at Laughlin Air Force Base that is managed by the U.S. Air Force Services Agency.
 San Felipe spans 3,000 yards, and Leaning Pines stretches 3,200 yards.
 Both play at a par 36.

 San Felipe Creek and Horseshoe Park